untitled design 57 1 8 Ways to Preserve Your Harvest

 Drying or dehydrating foods removes water, therefore inhibiting the growth of bacteria.
 This keeps the dried food from spoiling for 5-10 years or more if properly stored in the absence of oxygen.
 Drying is not just limited to fruit and vegetables, but has long been a method of choice for preserving meats.
 Beef jerky anyone?

-There are many methods of drying foods at home, the quickest is using a dehydrator.
+There are many methods of drying foods at home, the quickest is using a dehydratorir?t=schultzaud 20&l=am2&o=1&a=B075ZB3V9S 8 Ways to Preserve Your Harvest.
 They are fairly inexpensive for an entry level model.
-If you find yourself drying large batches of food at a time or using it often throughout the year, a commercial model may be a better choice as they give you more control over temperature and time.
+If you find yourself drying large batches of food at a time or using it often throughout the year, a commercial modelir?t=schultzaud 20&l=am2&o=1&a=B06XZV5RY8 8 Ways to Preserve Your Harvest may be a better choice as they give you more control over temperature and time.

 Other methods of drying food include: air drying, sun drying, oven drying, smoking, salting and freeze drying.
 I generally air dry all my herbs, unless I’m in a pinch for time.
 I have a great article on growing and drying herbs here.